lnls-ids/spectrainterface/README.md

 ## Acknowledgements

 We thank Takashi Tanaka (RIKEN Spring-8) for making SPECTRA free to use.
+We thank Luana Vilela for her many contributions to this project.